Bishop-Lake/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    Semantics its the branch of linguistics dedicated to meaning, in this same way Semantic html is dedicated to useing <tags> in the most descriptive way possible.
+A entire page made of just <div>'s and <span>'s may work and not break any HTML rules, it makes it extreamly difficult for screen readers and developers to understand what the code is doing at a glance.
+For this reason, Semantic html dictates the use of tags like <footer>, <header>, and <nav> (et al.) to better give ideas what the code is doing.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+    Display: block takes up an entire row. inline-block however can hold multiple objects on the same row and flows with other content.

 3. What are the 4 areas of the box model?

+    Margin, Padding, Border, Content.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    Align-items: center works on the cross axis.

 5. Explain why git is valuable to a team of developers.

+    Git is valueable to a team of developers because it offors the ability to create "check-points" in work, where if application breaking bug were to arise they could roll back the code to a stable point.
+It also allows developers to work togehter on projects independantly of eachother and decide upon best solutions and merge the fixes/changes with the base.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.